Freshen Your Furry Friend’s Kisses

 Now an ounce of prevention is worth a pound of cure, right?
 So the best recommendation to help minimize and prevent some of these dental conditions is brushing.
 So let’s all go and brush our pet’s teeth every day!
 Now that you all have stopped chuckling (myself included) we can be real; I do have those clients who religiously brush their pets’ teeth, and I’ll be honest, it shows!!
 BUT, we can also admit that it likely is not going to happen for the majority of us.
 So what are we left to do!?
 Well, you can brush as often as you can, with a dog/cat approved product (not your Sensodyne or Aquafresh), there are also water additives (Oxyfresh) which aid in the enzymatic cleaning of your pets’ teeth as well.
 I believe products like these tend to work best when you are working with a “clean slate”, ie a freshly cleaned mouth!
 You can also use dental chews (Greenies, CET chews, the Milkbone dental chews etc), but again, I am a firm believer that most of these products do work, but work BEST on a clean mouth, mainly to help prolong the life of a dental cleaning!
 So, the final and honestly best thing you can provide your pet for their dental health is a dental cleaning!
 This is recommended under anesthesia so that a full and comprehensive oral exam can be done, and each tooth evaluated for gum recession, tooth/root decay, fractures, retained baby teeth, etc!

-Most veterinarians provide anesthetic services/dental cleanings and we even have a dental month promo of 10% off your dental bill this March!
-What better time than the new year to get your pet feeling and SMELLING their best when they give you those warm, wet, and now hopefully fresh smelling kisses!
+Most veterinarians provide anesthetic services/dental cleanings, and what better time than the new year to get your pet feeling and SMELLING their best when they give you those warm, wet, and now hopefully fresh smelling kisses!
 Talk to your veterinarian today to discuss what would be best for your dog or cat and their dental health.